DAY 1:Welcome to Russia

 Arrive at Moscow Airport, where you are met and transferred to the five-star Ritz-Carlton.
 Enjoy a welcome reception dinner this evening, whilst you meet the fellow travellers and anticipate the epic 15-day voyage that lies ahead.
 You'll have the opportunity to take in a performance at the world-renowned Bolshoi Theatre this night.

 A tour of Moscow takes you to the grandeur of the Kremlin to see the treasures of the Tsars in the Armoury Chamber.
-Then, stroll along the Red Square and enjoy the St Basil’s Cathedral, the world famous GUM department store and evocative site of Lenin’s tomb.
+Then, stroll along the Red Square and enjoy the St Basil’s Cathedral, the world famous GUM department store and the evocative site of Lenin’s tomb.
 End the day with a tour of the opulent stations of the Moscow metro.
 In the evening, board the Golden Eagle train - your home for the next ten nights.

 In Kazan, the capital of Tatarstan, you have the opportunity to see for yourself its rich tapestry of history and culture.
-One of the highlights of this city tour is exploration of the Kremlin Fortress, picture-perfect onion-domed cathedral.
+One of the highlights of this city tour is exploration of the Kremlin Fortress and the picture-perfect onion-domed cathedral.
 Afterwards you will enjoy a private concert of Feodor Chaliapinis' music.
 You will also have time to wander through the main pedestrian area of Kazan and immerse yourself in the atmosphere of the city.

 A Yekaterinburg city tour takes you to the poignant site where the Romanov, Tsar Nicholas II of Russia, was executed with his family by the Bolsheviks in 1918 following 78 days of imprisonment.
 The tour program features a visit to the recently opened Museum of Military Machinery - a real treat for anyone with an interest in the Soviet past, unparalleled by anything else along the route.